mccahim2/jupyterbookgit/intro.md

 A link to the data is available [here](https://openpsychologydata.metajnl.com/articles/10.5334/jopd.ak/)

 As part of this assignment, k-means clustering will be used on the data sets above.
+Clustering is an unsupervised machine learning problem, often used to find interesting patterns in data

+K-means clustering is used to assign examples to clusters in an effort to minimize the variance within each cluster.
+It is used to quickly predict groupings from within an unlabeled dataset.

+Our aim is to model the underlying structure of the data in order to learn from data and identify groups of data (segments/clusters) with similar characteristics/behaviours